Children, Young People and Families Practitioner

-The End-Point Assessor must not assess the Portfolio, but instead use it to inform the questioning for the Competence Interview, which is a structured discussion of 55- 60 minutes between the apprentice and the End-Point Assessor, focusing on the work covered in the Portfolio.
+The End-Point Assessor will not assess the Portfolio, but instead use it to inform the questioning for the Competence Interview, which is a structured discussion of 55-60 minutes between the Apprentice and the End-Point Assessor, focusing on the work covered in the Portfolio.

-The Interview will look at both the work the apprentice has undertaken, the strengths demonstrated and will consider any gaps or weaknesses in knowledge, skills or behaviours.
+The Interview will look at the work the Apprentice has undertaken, the strengths demonstrated and will consider any gaps or weaknesses in Knowledge, Skills or Behaviours.
 There will be probing questions and discussion about the professional practice undertaken within the course of the apprentice’s work, based on the application of the core skills and knowledge and behaviours which will:

 - Confirm and validate judgements about the quality of work;

 - Provide evidence for any gaps or perceived weaknesses in Skills and Knowledge;